enh/eh/91/spoiler/README.md

     ae [filename]

 Read or create a text file; default filename is `a.txt`.
-Text files consists of lines of printable text, tabs, or newline characters.
+Text files consists of lines of printable ASCII text, tabs, or newline characters.
 A physical line can be of arbitrary length and is delimited by either a newline or the end of file.
 Tab stops are every eight columns.
 The behaviour of non-printable characters may vary depending on the implementation of the Curses library, `stty(1)` settings, or terminal emulator.

 Commands